Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: The induced GIET

 \needspace{5em} \begin{lemma} The isolated points of $\overline{S(\infty)}$ are wandering points. \end{lemma}

 \begin{proof} Let $x$ be an isolated point of $\overline{S(\infty)}$.
 Therefore there exists an open set $U$ such that $U \cap \overline{S(\infty)} = \{ x \}$.
-Hence $U \smallsetminus \{x\}= U_1 \sqcup U_2$ is included in the union of two connected components of $\gamma \smallsetminus \overline{S(\infty)}$, which are wandering sets by lemma \ref{lemma:permuted_without_cycle}.
+Hence $U \smallsetminus \{x\}= U_1 \sqcup U_2$ is included in the union of two connected components of $\gamma \smallsetminus \overline{S(\infty)}$, which are wandering sets by Lemma~\ref{lemma:permuted_without_cycle}.
 Therefore, $T^n(U \smallsetminus \{ x\}) \cap U \neq \emptyset$ for only finitely many values of $n$.
 Now, if $T^n(x) \in U$ then $T^n(x) = x$ and therefore $h(x)$ is a periodic point of $T_0$ which is impossible.
 Finally, we proved that $T^n U \cap U \neq \emptyset$ for only finitely many values of $n$, in other words $x$ is a wandering point. \end{proof}

-\begin{theorem} For every point $x \in \gamma$ whose forward orbit is infinite, then the $\omega$-limit set of $x$ satisfies $\omega(x) = \Omega$.
+\begin{theorem} For every point $x \in \gamma$ whose forward orbit is infinite, the $\omega$-limit set of $x$ satisfies $\omega(x) = \Omega$.
 The counterpart is true for infinite backward orbits and $\alpha$-limit sets.
-In other words, $\Omega$ is an attractor for the transformations $T$ and $T^{-1}$. \end{theorem}
+In other words, $\Omega$ is an attractor for the transformations $T$ and $T^{-1}$.
+Furthermore, $\Omega$ coincides with the non-wandering set $\Omega(T)$ of $T$. \end{theorem}

 \begin{proof} We prove both inclusions.
 We start by showing that $\Omega \subset \omega(x)$.
 By contradiction, let $y \in \Omega$ such that $y \notin \omega(x)$.
 Since $\omega(x)$ is a closed set, there exists an open set $U$ containing $y$ such that $U \cap \Omega \neq \emptyset$ and $U \cap \omega(x) = \emptyset$.
 Therefore $T^n(x) \notin U$ for large enough $n$.
 Since $U \cap \Omega \neq \emptyset$, $U$ contains at least two distinct points of $S(\infty)$.
 Since $h$ is one-to-one on $S(\infty)$ and continuous on $\gamma$, the set $h(U)$ has a non-empty interior.
 Therefore the sequence $T_0^n(h(x)) = h\circ T^n(x)$ is dense in $\gamma_0$ (by minimality of $T_0$) and avoids the set of non-empty interior $h(U)$, hence a contradiction.